pxwg/xuetui_1/README.md

 1. Change Source's "Build and deployment" to "GitHub Actions" in [Page Settings](../../settings/pages).
 1. Push your changes to the `main` branch and it will automatically deploy to GitHub Pages by [CI](.github/workflows/gh-pages.yml).

-### Pdf preview integration
+### Assets

-1. Use the `pdf-preview` function in `typ` templates
+1. Use the `pdf_viewer` function in `typ` templates to insert pdf in blog posts.
+2. Use the `image_viewer` function in `typ` templates to insert images in blog posts (which is a safer alternative way compared with `typst` original functions).
-2. deployment is the same as above, since the pdf directory could be copied to `dist` during build.
+3. deployment is the same as above, since the pdf directory could be copied to `dist` during build.

 ## Editor Setup